GavinPLilly/GavBF/README.md

   * Program: Displays the input program.
 The next instruction to be executed will be highlighted
   * Input: Brainfuck programs may request user input.
 When this happens, the user input will be displayed in the input window.
   * Output: The printed output of the program.
-  * Pointers: Display the current state of the instruction and data pointers
+  * Pointers: Displays the current state of the instruction and data pointers
+  * Commands: Lists the control keys
+  * Tape: Displays the current state of the Brainfuck tape

 ## How to use gavbf
 The folling command control the program execution, and are inspired by similar GDB commands
   * c: <ins>C</ins>ontinue execution
   * s: <ins>S</ins>tep one character.
 This will not skip over non-instruction characters
   * n: <ins>N</ins>ext.
 Execute the next instruction
+  * <: Scroll tape left
+  * \>: Scroll tape right
   * q: <ins>Q</ins>uit.
 Exit gavbf